 P.S.
 I also have a homemade sugar-free pumpkin spice latte recipe on this blog.

 What happens when you pour a hot coffee drink over chocolate ice cream?
 Heaven.
 Heaven happens.
 Top with whipped cream and you have a delectable mocha coffee beverage.
 Click here for this recipe.

 I hope you’ve found some newfound inspiration to make coffee an even greater part of your life!

 - 1.5 cups granulated sugar

-- Place brewed coffee and sugar in a small saucepot over medium-high heat.1 cup brewed Red Diamond coffee, 1.5 cups granulated sugar
+- Place the brewed coffee and sugar in a small saucepot over medium-high heat.1 cup brewed Red Diamond coffee, 1.5 cups granulated sugar

 - Bring to a boil while stirring constantly.
 Once at a boil, continue to stir and boil for three minutes, then remove the saucepot from the heat.
-Allow the syrup to cool slightly before placing in a container in the refrigerator.
-Will keep for up to a month.
+Allow the syrup to cool slightly before placing it in a container in the refrigerator.
+It will keep for up to a month.

 Special thanks to my friends at Red Diamond for sponsoring this post and for being such a special part of our lives.
 All opinions contained herein are my own.
-My husband and I dearly love Red Diamond and have been devotees of this smooth, never bitter, full bodied coffee since our first sip!
-To find Red Diamond products near you, visit their beautiful website and use the product locator in the top right hand side of the screen.
+My husband and I dearly love Red Diamond and have been devotees of this smooth, never bitter, full-bodied coffee since our first sip!
+To find Red Diamond products near you, visit their beautiful website and use the product locator on the top right-hand side of the screen.

 I was looking for a recipe like this to drizzle on the tarimasu I’m making for Thanksgiving.
 It’s a coffee desert but everyone always puts chocolate on the top.
 I can’t wait to try this!
 Thank you